This Love (LeAnn Rimes song)

-"This Love" is a song by American country pop music artist LeAnn Rimes from her Greatest Hits compilation album (2003), released as the album's solo single.
+"This Love" is a song by American country pop musician LeAnn Rimes from her Greatest Hits compilation album (2003), released as the album's sole single.
 The song was co-written by Rimes along with Marc Beeson and Jim Collins and produced by Dann Huff.
 It is partly orchestrated, featuring a string arrangement consisting of violins, violas, and celli arranged and conducted by Canadian-American arranger David Campbell.
 The song was serviced to American country radio on November 17, 2003, and was issued as a CD single on February 2, 2004, in the United Kingdom.

-"This Love" peaked at number 37 on the US Billboard Country Songs chart.
+"This Love" peaked at number 37 on the US Billboard Hot Country Singles & Tracks chart.
 Internationally, it reached number 54 on the UK Singles Chart, number 49 on the Romanian Singles Chart, and number 26 on the Irish Singles Chart.
 A live performance was used as the music video for the song.
-"This Love" was later included on her international Best of album (2004).
+"This Love" was later included on her international greatest hits album, The Best of LeAnn Rimes (2004).